ryantuck/ryantuck/README.md

 Here is a [**PDF Resume**](resume-2022.pdf)

-### 2020 to Present - Songspace
+### 2020 to 2022 - Songspace

-I currently work as a data engineer at Songspace, where I lead the Data Exchange team responsible for data ingestion and exports.
+I worked as a data engineer at Songspace, where I led the Data Exchange team responsible for data ingestion and exports.
 Serverless framework, lambda, pydantic (and typer), functional programming, jq, make, and good old unix pipes.

 ### 2015 to 2020 - Warby Parker